Board Certified Immigration Attorney

 IMMIGRATION ATTORNEY PROFILE

-Garry Davis practices immigration law exclusively.
+As a board certified immigration attorney, Garry Davis practices immigration law exclusively.
 His expertise encompasses all areas of immigration law, with special focus on deportation defense, employment immigration, investment immigration, family immigration, appeals and federal court litigation.

 Mr. Garry Davis was born in 1973 in Houston, Texas, where he graduated with honors from Humble High School in 1991.
 In 1997, He completed his Bachelor’s degree in Japanese at Brigham Young University.
 While in college, he served a 2-year church mission to Okinawa, Japan.
 In 2000, he received his Juris Doctorate (law degree) from the University of Texas at Austin, and was admitted to the Texas Bar that year.

 Mr. Davis is also highly experienced in counseling immigrants and criminal defense attorneys about the immigration consequences of criminal activity.

 Distinguished among his peers, Mr. Davis received Board Certification in Immigration and Nationality Law in 2005 by the Texas Board of Legal Specialization.
 Texas Monthly Magazine has named him Rising Star Super Lawyer 6 times, and US News and World Report identified him as one of the Best Lawyers in America 4 times.
 Twice, US News and World Report selected his firm as one of the Best Law Firms in America.

 - Nonimmigrant visa petitions, such as Professional Workers (H-1B), Intercompany Transfers (L-1A, L-1B),Religious Workers (R-1), International Investors (E-2), International Traders (E-1), and Extraordinary Ability (O-1)

 - Marriage and other family relations green cards